World powers must hold Israel accountable - U.N. rights boss

-GENEVA The top U.N. human rights official said on Thursday she believed Israel was deliberately defying international law in its military offensive in Gaza and that world powers should hold it accountable for possible war crimes.
+GENEVA The United Nations' senior human rights official said on Thursday she believed Israel was deliberately defying international law in its military offensive in Gaza and that world powers should hold it accountable for possible war crimes.

-Israel has attacked homes, schools, hospitals, Gaza's only power plant and U.N. premises in apparent violation of the Geneva Conventions, according to Navi Pillay, U.N.
-High Commissioner for Human Rights.
+Israel has attacked homes, schools, hospitals, and U.N. premises in apparent violation of the Geneva Conventions, Navi Pillay, U.N.
+High Commissioner for Human Rights, said.

 "Therefore I would say that they appear to be defying... deliberate defiance of obligations that international law imposes on Israel," Pillay told a news briefing.

-"This is why again and again I say we cannot allow impunity, we cannot allow this lack of accountability to go on."
+"This is why again and again I say we cannot allow impunity, we cannot allow this lack of accountabiliity to go on."

-Hamas militants in Gaza have also violated international humanitarian law by firing rockets indiscriminately into Israel, Pillay said.
+Hamas militants in Gaza have also violated international humanitarian law by firing rockets indiscriminately into Israel, sometimes from densely-populated areas, Pillay said.

 She also criticised the United States, Israel's main ally, for failing to use its influence with the Jewish state to halt the carnage.

 "Many of my remarks have been directed to the United States since they are a party with influence over Israel to do much more to stop the killing, to bring the parties to the negotiating table.
-I've called also for an end to the (Israeli) blockade (of Gaza)..."
+I've called also for an end to the blockade and an end to the occupation."

-Pillay said she was appalled at Washington consistently voting against resolutions on Israel and the territories in the Human Rights Council, General Assembly and Security Council.
+Pillay said that she was appalled at Washington consistently voting against resolutions on Israel in the Human Rights Council, General Assembly and Security Council.

 Israel says it is acting to stop the Hamas rocket attacks.

-Pillay said she did not expect Israel to investigate properly violations committed during its air strikes and ground assault on Gaza, now in its fourth week.
+Pillay said that as Israel prosecuted only four Israeli soldiers for its 2008/09 Operation Caste Lead, including one for alleged theft of a credit card, she did not expect it to investigate properly violations committed during its air strikes and ground assault on Gaza, now in its fourth week.

 "But international law is clear that where a state is unable or unwilling to carry out investigations and prosecutions, the international (criminal justice) system applies," she said.